 Do you want to shoot star trails?
-If so then look at cameras that have a built-in intervalometer.
+If so, then you’ll want to consider a camera that has a built-in intervalometer.

 Do you shoot sports or action events and need a camera with fast focusing and a high burst rate?
 Then the best digital camera would have those features.

-If you’re considering moving up the scale to full frame?
-Read: 7 Questions to Ask Before You Upgrade to a Full Frame Camera Body if you really think you need one, then decide.
+If you’re considering moving up the scale to full-frame?
+Read this first: 7 Questions to Ask Before You Upgrade to a Full Frame Camera Body then if you really think you need one, go for it.

 There are also different sizes of sensors available in different cameras.
-I'll cover that in-depth in an upcoming article.
-But for now just know that it’s not as big a factor as it once was – so choose your camera based on all the other questions.
+I cover that in-depth in this article.
+But for now, just know that it’s not as big a factor as it once was – so choose your camera based on all the other questions.
 Don’t worry about that so much right now.

-#4 – How will you be sharing your images?
+#4 – How will you share your images?